 Go with the flow is a fragment of a personal mythology; Christoph Keller tells how he put his trust in the North-South bifurcation of a Japanese river and sought to frame the orientation of his research between science and art.
 In this emblematic fiction, decisions are made by “the flow” of the river and by “nature”.
 In Keller’s work the relation between two forms of experimentation, scientific and artistic, remains as a trace of this first bifurcation.

-Gerard Byrne’s A Fibonacci progression (2011) is a recent work in the series Case Study: Loch Ness (2001…).
-This series reconstructs a famous historical fiction, referencing art movements like Land Art and Arte Povera, and using different forms of media: film, photos, sculptures and objects.
-The “monster”, Nessie, becomes a means to question mechanical representation as a proof.
+Gerard Byrne's Case Study: Loch Ness (2001…) is a reconstruction of a famous historical fiction, for which the artist uses different media: film, photos, sculptures and objects.
+In the piece shown here, the “monster”, Nessie, becomes a means to question mechanical representation as a proof.
 The meaning given by image to some objects are here to query the little clue that mechanical representations can give upon any apparition.
 Therefore it reminds us the fragility of appearances toward what we wish to see.

 The main character for Prey by Steve MᶜQueen is a machine, an old tape recorder that broadcasts some enigmatic sound, both continuous and jerky.
 The object lying on the grass suddenly rises, attached to a balloon, tearing out from earthly gravity in a tenuous and insistent tap dance.
 More abstract and unpredictable than can be expected from a moving image, the narrative stays on the edge of a plot without delivering its enigmatic destination.
 The spectator stays tuned to the ascension of technology into immaterial space, the eyes lost to the whiteness and expanse of sky.